 LeTourneau University Awards for National Merit Scholars

-National Merit Finalists who provide documentation from the National Merit Scholarship Corporation will receive a scholarship four times the amount of tuition their freshmen year.
+National Merit Finalists who provide documentation from the National Merit Scholarship Corporation will receive a scholarship level worth $5,000 above the Presidential Scholarship level.
 Details and stipulations of the scholarship are available on the financial aid website.
 The Award for National Merit Scholars is renewable for a total of four years (eight semesters - fall and spring only) for continuous enrollment and maintenance of a minimum 3.0 cumulative GPA at the end of each spring semester.
 Finalists must submit proof of their accomplishment in order to be considered for this award.

 Grants for Dependents of Christian Workers